kaz-on/sdc.tmLanguage.json/README.md

 # sdc.tmLanguage.json

-The tmLanguage file for SDC (Synopsys Design Constraints) syntax.
+The tmLanguage file for SDC (Synopsys Design Constraints) syntax highlighting.
 It can be used for XDC (Xilinx Design Constraints) files.
 It would also work for standard Tcl scripts.

+This syntax highlighting is available in the Visual Studio Code [Verilog-HDL/SystemVerilog/Bluespec SystemVerilog](https://marketplace.visualstudio.com/items?itemName=mshr-h.VerilogHDL) extension.

 ## References